aplteam/Tatin/docs/FirstStepsWithTatin.md

 Before you start reading this document you should have read the document [Introduction.html](./Introduction.html).

-I> Note that you should have at least an idea of what [Semantic Versioning](./SemanticVersioning.html) is all about.
+I> Note that you should know what [Semantic Versioning](./SemanticVersioning.html) is all about.

 In this document additional information that you might or might not be interested in at this stage is presented in gray boxes.
 You might well skip over them till later.